 Love it or hate it, the QTE (quick time event) has been a staple of modern gaming ever since it was brilliantly demonstrated by 1999’s classic Dreamcast exclusive Shenmue.
-Other games have further popularised it as a way of increasing the cinematic quality of interactive combat, with notable uses being the God of War franchise and that awesome knife fight in Resident Evil 4.
+Other games have further popularised it as a way of increasing the cinematic quality of interactive combat.
 These games realised that the QTE is a good way to spice up your combat, storytelling or what have you when used sparingly.
 The key word here is “sparingly.”
 When you realise that the whole title you’re playing is basically just a big game of Simon says, you realise that this QTE thing has been taken a little too far.
 All Star Karate is one of these games, and as far as a follow the leader affair goes it could be both much worse and much better.

 Unsurprisingly the game involves a lot of simulated karate.
 The main bulk of the single player consists of a story mode, revolving around a young chap or chapette as they learn martial arts from some weird old guy who lives in a beach hut.
 The plot sounds like something out of a dodgy porn film and, truthfully, it is of the same standard in terms of quality.
 Any tale that begins with “oh are those ninjas in the city streets?
 I better follow them,” certainly deserves a pat on the back for bravery and a punch in the face for stupidity.
 The characters are pathetic, both in terms of premise and development, and the attempt to shoe-horn in some base humour leaves the script in dire straits.
 It really does get to the point where the script barely makes any sense.
 Oddly enough though, I began to find myself rather intrigued in carrying on with the story.
 It’s utter trash in every way but it is well paced, and may well entertain a younger player.